Darky-Lucera/LabText/README.md

-LabText.h is now a single file text parsing utility.

-To use LabText.h, include it in your project, and include it at once defining LABTEXT_ODR to cause the functions to be compiled into your program.
+**This is for my own purposes.
+Please use the original LabText from Nick Porcino**

 There are two interfaces to LabText; the old char* oriented version, and a new interface based around a StrView struct.
 The char* interfaces are deprecated and will be removed.

-StrView is extremely simple, and has no std dependencies or affordances.
+StrView is extremely simple, and has no std dependencies or affordances (but std::vector).
 The sole purpose of StrView is to represent a non-owning view on a buffer of char.

 ```cpp